 Sketching and painting the stunning coast path scenery and panoramic estuary views on foot is an extraordinarily freeing experience.
 Greg introduces you to the technical methodologies of iconic portrayals of the Cornish landscape – such as those by JMW Turner – as well as intuitive exercises to help you unplug from distractions and connect to your surroundings.

-After a short trip along one of the most stunning stretches of railway in the country, you’ll walk the golden stretches of Porth Kidney Sands and the Hayle Estuary.
+We will walk along the coast path towards Clodgy Point, a thirty minute brisk walk from the studio.
 As this course includes coast path walking with some steep inclines and stretches over rough ground, a reasonable level of fitness is required.
 Guided by artist tutor Greg Humphries respond to this stunning environment using mixed media to collect figurative and abstract visual material in a sketchbook.
 Diverse and structured exercises ensure you enjoy the challenge of stepping outside your comfort zone.
-You’ll work mostly outside, with timings organised to optimise the weather conditions.
-The latter part of the course will be based in our studio.
-A chance to consolidate sketchbook material into more considered paintings that capture the essence of place.
+You’ll work mostly outside on the first day, with timings organised to optimise the weather conditions.
+The second day will be based in our studio with perhaps a quick sketch outside in the morning if the weather allows.
+The afternoon is a chance to consolidate sketchbook material into a more considered painting that capture the essence of place.

 If you have any access questions do please call the School to find out more.